sajidahakther/gitguide/README.md

 |`ga .`| Add changes from all files to the staging area
 |`git restore --staged <file>`| unstage a file from the staging area
 |`git reset <file>`| Unstage a file while retaining the changes in working directory
-|`git diff`| View the difference of what is changed but not yet staged
+|`gd`| View the difference of what is changed but not yet staged
-|`git diff --staged`| View the difference of what is staged but not yet committed
+|`gd --staged`| View the difference of what is staged but not yet committed

 ### Commit
 | Command | Description